chiragakunosensei/Lab_1/README.md

     Pennsylvania State University.
 PASDA hosts data provided by local governments, federal and state agencies, nonprofits, and academic institutions.
-3. Go to <http://www.pasda.psu.edu>.
-Under 'SEARCH BY KEYWORD(S)' enter
-    'Philadelphia' and press submit.
-4. Find 2016 Philadelphia Planning - Schools, click on the link, press 'Download', which will download a file.
+3. Note: Unfortuantely since there have been some changes in the files you will not be able to find everything on PASDA - it is worth exploring though
+4. Please use this file for 'schools' - unfortnately there was ane error with one of the columns so I fixed it
+5. Here is the neighborhoods file, which is now missing from PASDA
-5. In addition to schools, find and download the following:
+6. In addition to schools and neighborhoods, find and download the following (download them from PASDA):
-      - 2016 Philadelphia Streets - Bike Network
-      - 2016 Philadelphia Planning - Neighborhoods
+      - 2026 Bike Network (not that this lab includes a tutorial for an older version of the bike network so there may be some small differences from what you see and what is in the            tutorial)
-6. You should have downloaded 3 files:
+8. You should have downloaded 3 files:
       - PhillyPlanning\_Schools.zip
       - PhillyPlanning\_Neighborhoods.zip
       - PhillyStreets\_Bike\_Network.zip
-7. Notice all 3 files are .zip files, which is a single file that is composed of one or more individual files that have been compressed to a smaller storage size for convenience.
+9. Notice all 3 files are .zip files, which is a single file that is composed of one or more individual files that have been compressed to a smaller storage size for convenience.
 The lab computers will automatically save the zip files to the Downloads folder.
 Copy or move these files to your Lab1 workspace folder.
-8. Unzip the archive.
+10. Unzip the archive.
 The lab computers have 7-Zip installed on them.
     In File Explorer, right-click the file and choose **7-Zip → Extract Here or 7-Zip → Extract to 'folder\_name'**.
-9. Unzip each of the .zip files using the 7-zip application (or another appropriate application) and extract the files to your workspace folder.
+11. Unzip each of the .zip files using the 7-zip application (or another appropriate application) and extract the files to your workspace folder.